Anna Dlasková

-Anna Dlasková (born 6 October 1995) is a Czech football defender, currently playing for Sparta Praha in the Czech Women's First League.
+Anna Dlasková (born 6 October 1995) is a Czech former football defender, who last played for Slovan Liberec in the Czech Women's First League.
+She previously played for Sparta Prague from 2005 to 2024.

-She is a member of the Czech national team.
+She was a member of the Czech national team.
 Dlasková made her debut for the national team in a match against Poland on 22 June 2013.